bilalrazamoon/cordova-send-menu-android/README.md

 SendMenu
 ========

-> The `SendMenu` plugin to retrieve data from send menu action
+The `SendMenu` plugin to receiving data from Other Apps via send menu.

 ## Installation